8street/Bedlam2/README.md

 # Project State

-The sources can be compiled and fully playable.
-Very rare crashes are possible.
+The sources can be compiled and fully playable on Windows.
+All known issues have been fixed.

 # Contributing